 A highly accomplished and widely respected educator and administrator, Dr. Carter became the first African-American to lead a four-year institution of higher education in New England when he was selected to serve as President of Eastern Connecticut State University (ECSU) in 1988.

 During his 18-year tenure leading ECSU’s campus, he boldly transformed a small campus with a limited number of degree offerings into an advanced and diverse educational haven — and meticulously realized his vision, building Eastern’s reputation as “Connecticut’s Public Liberal Arts University.”

-Dr. Carter was appointed chancellor of CSUS in February 2006.
+Dr. Carter, an education administrator at the University of Connecticut prior to leading ECSU, was appointed chancellor of CSUS in February 2006.
 His experience as a public college president who worked closely and effectively with state government and the business community enabled him to lead an effort that resulted in the State providing funding for a $950 million commitment to update and upgrade the four campuses in the CSUS System.
 It was the most comprehensive expansion in the shared history of the universities, and a transformation that extended years after he retired and continues to benefit current students.

 At a memorial celebration of the life of Chancellor Carter on June 9, 2018, Michael Bolton said of Dr. Carter, “He had an uncanny ability to know not only what should be done, but how to get things done.
 He believed, to his core, in the importance of our mission, and I could not have asked for a better, more talented, more tenacious, more effective person to lead our Board.

 A man of great principle and honor, he drew wisdom from his experiences.
 When it came to doing the right thing, he never wavered.
 Whatever the obstacle, whatever the challenge, he firmly believed that, regardless of what others thought, you should “give the world the best you have, anyway.”
 He left an indelible mark on our organization, and his inspiration continues to drive us forward, each and every day.”